Meesayen/sentinella/readme.md

 You can also set multiple users with the method `addUser(username)`, example:

-    var log = new Logger();             // default user 'global' log.log('Hello, World...');         // this message will be shown on the 'global' user stream log.addUser('raziel');
+    var log = new Logger();             // default user 'global' log.log('Hello, World...');         // this log will be shown on the 'global' user stream log.addUser('raziel');
-    log.raziel.log('Hello, Nosgoth!');  // this message will be delivered only to the 'raziel' user stream
+    log.raziel.log('Hello, Nosgoth!');  // this log will only be shown on the 'raziel' user stream

 You can set log levels for each message using the appropriate methods: